 - 1. Check the ONCS field to determine of the controller supports reservations.
 If the controller does not support reservations then this test is not applicable. - 2.
 For each NVMe Controller in the NVM Subsystem: - a.
 Configure the NVMe Host to issue a Set Features command with the Host Identifier feature to the NVMe Controller in order to set its Host Identifier for that controller. - b.
-For each active namespace attached to the NVMe Controller: - Configure the NVMe Host to issue a Reservation Release command, setting the Reservation Release Action (RRELA) field to 001b (i.e. Clear) and setting the Current Reservation Key (CRKEY) field to a random reservation key value to the NVMe Controller. - ii.
+For each active namespace attached to the NVMe Controller: - i.
+Configure the NVMe Host to issue a Reservation Release command, setting the Reservation Release Action (RRELA) field to 001b (i.e. Clear) and setting the Current Reservation Key (CRKEY) field to a random reservation key value to the NVMe Controller. - ii.
 Configure the NVMe Host to issue a Reservation Register command with the Reservation Register Action (RREGA) field set to 000b (i.e. Register Reservation Key) and supplying a reservation key in the New Reservation Key (NRKEY) field to the NVMe Controller for the namespace in order to make the host a registrant of that namespace. - iii.
 Configure the NVMe Host to issue a Reservation Release command with the Clear action and supplying any reservation key other than the current reservation key associated with the host in the CRKEY field to the NVMe Controller. - iv.
 Configure the NVMe Host to issue a Reservation Report command to the NVMe Controller. - v.
 Configure the NVMe Host to issue a Reservation Release command with the Clear action, supplying any reservation key other than the current reservation key associated with the host in the CRKEY field, and setting the IEKEY bit to '1' to the NVMe Controller in order to clear the reservation. - vi.
 Configure the NVMe Host to issue a Reservation Report command to the NVMe Controller. - 3.
 Perform a Reservation Release command with the RRELA field set to 001b (Clear) for all existing reservations.

 - 1. Verify that after the completion of each command, the controller posts a completion queue entry to the associated Completion Queue indicating the status for the command. - 2.
 Verify that the completion queue entry for the first Reservation Release command with Clear action indicates status Reservation Conflict. - 3.
 Verify that the completion queue entry for the second Reservation Release command with Clear action indicates status Reservation Conflict. - 4.
-Verify that the Reservation Status data structure returned by the NVMe Controller after completing the first Reservation Report command indicates that the host is still a registrant of the namespace. - 5.
-Verify that the Reservation Status data structure returned by the NVMe Controller after completing the second Reservation Report command indicates that the host was successfully unregistered from the namespace.
+Verify that the Reservation Status data structure returned by the NVMe Controller after completing the first Reservation Report command indicates that the host is still a registrant of the namespace.

+5. Verify that the Reservation Status data structure returned by the NVMe Controller after completing the second Reservation Report command indicates that the host was successfully unregistered from the namespace.

 Possible Problems: A reliable means of performing this test has not been determined.
 Therefore, this test should not be included in any industry approved determination of conformance.
+When setting the Host Identifier and it currently is non-zero value at the start of the test, the set feature will be aborted with a status of "Command Sequence Error" on some later 2.0 Base drives.